townsville/book-1/townsville.md

 "Impossible..."
 Liperton said, with his eyes wide and then squinting.
 Which meant he was thinking very hard.

 "No!
 UN-impossible!
 It's true.
 I'd swear, but I needn't.
-It is a plain fact," the man said.
+It is a plain fact," the neighbor replied.

 "Really?"
 Liperton asked.